 The next and critical step then follows.
 The Chinese company then says something like the following:

 Our company will become one of the owners of your U.S. entity.
-And since will be co-owners of the technology underlying your product, there is no reason for you to protect the technology from us.
+And since we will be co-owners of the technology underlying your product, there is no reason for you to protect the technology from us.
 There is no reason to enter into an NNN agreement or a Product Development Agreement.
-We will work product development together.
+We will handle product development together.
 In fact, our Chinese entity will not even require payment from you.
-We will do the product development without charge to ensure that the product is brought to market as quickly as possible.
+We will do the product development without charge to ensure the product is brought to market as quickly as possible.
 We do not want legal or financial hurdles to get in the way of the IPO that will make us all wealthy.

 So the foreign company provides its technical information to the Chinese manufacturer it now sees as its partner and benefactor and, as promised, the Chinese manufacturer develops a successful prototype.
-But, then the Chinese company lowers the boom.
+But then the Chinese company lowers the boom.
 It is now time to enter into a formal manufacturing agreement for the product, but In reviewing the manufacturing agreement, the foreign company is shocked to see that it states that the Chinese manufacturer owns the rights to the intellectual property in the product.
 The Chinese company agrees to make the product exclusively for the foreign company, but under highly restrictive conditions.
 For more on how this “shift” in IP ownership can happen, check out China and The Internet of Things and How to Destroy Your Own Company.

 When questioned on this IP legerdemain, the Chinese company will announce something like the following:

 1. The Chinese company did all the work developing the product and it also incurred all of the expense.
 Absent a written agreement to the contrary, the Chinese company owns the IP in the product.
 Since there is no such agreement, the matter is settled.